 Job Growth for Master’s-Educated Public Health Professionals in Arizona

-According to the U.S. Department of Labor, a wide variety of the career paths attached to the core competencies of most MPH programs have experienced a growth in employment and mean hourly wage since 2014 in Arizona.
-The following are growth projections for Arizona in 2015 and 2016:
+According to the US Department of Labor, a wide variety of the career paths attached to the core competencies of most MPH programs have experienced a growth in employment and mean hourly wage.
+The following are growth projections for Arizona between 2022 and 2032:

 Salaries for Public Health Professions in Arizona that Require a Master’s Degree

-The U.S. Bureau of Labor Statistics provided the following figures for public health jobs in Arizona in 2014.
-The salaries below range from the bottom tenth percentile to the 90th percentile:
+The US Bureau of Labor Statistics provides the following figures for public health career salaries in Arizona.
+They range from the median to 90th percentile:

 Career Opportunities for Public Health Professionals with Master’s Degrees in Arizona